opnfv/functest/docs/release/release-notes/functest-release.rst

 | onos-sfc-ha      |  17/18  |    95%  | `compass-res-76`_ |
 +------------------+---------+---------+-------------------+

-Note: all the Compass tests for Colorado have been executed on virtual environment.
+Note: all the Compass tests for Danube have been executed on virtual environment.
 Bare metal resources were used for Master branch.